daya0576/beaverhabits/README.md

 # Getting Started

-To support a indie hacker and a full-time parent ❤️👶: [Buy me a Coffee](https://www.buymeacoffee.com/henryzhu)
+To support a indie hacker and a full-time parent ❤️👶: [Buy Me a Coffee](https://www.buymeacoffee.com/henryzhu)

 ## Cloud